Assistance League members pack food for students in need

 Backpack Buddies

 The Backpack Buddies program provides food for students who might otherwise lack meals over the weekend.
 Children in need, take home a backpack of healthy meals and snacks from school on Friday and return on Monday mornings fed and ready to learn.
-During the 2021-2022 fiscal year, Assistance League provided 50 bags of food each week school was in session to Dresden Elementary in Dekalb County.
-We will also be serving Norcross Elementary with the same number of bags beginning August 2022.
+During the 2022-2023 fiscal year, Assistance League provided 100 bags of food each week to students at Norcross Elementary in Gwinnett County and Dresden Elementary in Dekalb County.

 Links to Education